SCLOUD-PTE-LTD/docs/public-cloud/compute/ulhost.md

 At the same time, each lightweight application cloud host is assigned an independent public network IP by default after creation, and is configured with exclusive public network bandwidth, which can be used for Internet public network access.

 ### Storage
 The lightweight application cloud host product package includes a certain capacity of system disk storage space, which uses SCloud RSSD cloud disk.
 RSSD cloud disk is a high-availability, high-reliability, low-cost, and customizable block storage device.
-The bottom layer is based on all NVMe SSD storage media and adopts a three-copy distributed mechanism to provide low latency, high random IOPS, and high throughput.
-Amount of I/O capacity.
+The bottom layer is based on all NVMe SSD storage media and adopts a three-copy distributed mechanism to provide low latency, high random IOPS and high throughput I/O capacity.

 The life cycle of the system disk completely follows that of the lightweight application cloud host.
 It is purchased together with the lightweight application cloud host and used as a system disk.
 Mounting and unmounting are not supported.